ketchupok/half-physler/README.md

 # Overview

-The _Half-Phylser_ as presented in NIME 2019
+The _Half-Physler_ as presented in NIME 2019

 This repository contains material to build a virtual single-reed instrument called the _Half-Physler_.
 In this design the excitation mechanism of the instrument is based on actual instrument parts (mouthpiece, clarinet reed, ligature) but the tube is simulated on the [Bela](http://www.bela.io) board.